ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-support-for-a-new-mavlink-gimbal.rst

       `PARAM_VALUE <https://mavlink.io/en/messages/common.html#PARAM_VALUE>`__
-      message which contains the value of the parameter specified by the "param_id" field (simply an enum, the gimbal can assign whatever enum it wishes to each of it's internal paramters)
+      message which contains the value of the parameter specified by the "param_id" field (simply an enum, the gimbal can assign whatever enum it wishes to each of its internal paramters)
    -  `PARAM_REQUEST_LIST <https://mavlink.io/en/messages/common.html#PARAM_REQUEST_LIST>`__
       - respond to this message by sending a `PARAM_VALUE <https://mavlink.io/en/messages/common.html#PARAM_VALUE>`__